vltabacaru/testing/orcl-dbcs-19c-hol/introduction/introduction.md

 ## SSH Keys

 Keys are part of the key pairs used to securely connect to the Oracle Database Cloud.
 By default Oracle Cloud uses the secure key infrastructure for connectivity from a client.
-- labkey – private key on Linux client
+- id_rsa – private key on Linux client
-- labkey.ppk – private key for Putty client
+- id_rsa.ppk – private key for Putty client
-- labkey.pub – public key installed on the Oracle Cloud server
+- id_rsa.pub – public key installed on the Oracle Cloud server

-If you are using a Linux client, immediately change the file permissions on labkey using the change mode command.
+If you are using a Linux client, immediately change the file permissions on **id_rsa** using the change mode command.

 ````
-$ chmod 600 labkey
+$ chmod 600 id_rsa
-$ ls –al labkey
+$ ls –al id_rsa
--rw-------  1 oracle oracle     1671 Jan 20 20:40 labkey
+-rw-------  1 oracle oracle     1671 Jan 20 20:40 id_rsa
 ````

 >**Note** : The instructor may provide you a pre-created set of keys.